Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Problem formulation

-An agent’s preference for each plan is determined by the level of discomfort associated with it.
-Plans that closely resemble the agent’s preferred energy consumption pattern are assigned higher preference and correspondingly lower discomfort cost $D$.
-The discomfort cost of the selected plan $\rho_{a,s}$ for an agent $a$ is determined by
+An agent’s preference for a feasible plan is determined by the level of discomfort associated with deviations from its preferred energy consumption pattern.
+Let $\rho_{a,p}$ denote the preferred plan of agent $a \in A$, and let $\rho_{a,s}$ denote the selected plan.
+Each plan specifies energy consumption over $d$ discrete time slots.
+The values of energy consumption in time slot $i$ under the selected and preferred plans are denoted by $s_i^a$ and $p_i^a$, respectively.

+The discomfort cost of the selected plan $\rho_{a,s}$ for agent $a$ is defined as a function of the deviation between the selected and preferred plans:

+This formulation quantifies discomfort using the root mean squared error (RMSE), capturing the average magnitude of deviations between the selected and preferred energy consumption schedules across all time slots.

+Based on the computed discomfort, consumer comfort is defined as a normalized measure reflecting the similarity between the selected and preferred plans.
+Specifically, the comfort of agent $a$ is given by

+where higher values of $C_{a} $ indicate greater comfort and correspond to deviations from the preferred energy consumption pattern.

+To evaluate the benefit of coordination, we define comfort gain as the improvement in comfort achieved by an agent relative to a baseline solution without coordination.
+The comfort gain is defined as